qvest-digital/training_container/workshops/kubernetes/slides.md

 ## When not to use kubernetes

-- Missing experienced DevOps infrastructure engineers in team,
+  - Missing experienced DevOps infra engineers in team
     - training costs and managing a Kubernetes cluster may be too high.
   - Kubernetes excels in supporting large projects
     - small application which not require complex scaling/management
   - Implementing Kubernetes is a slow and resource-demanding process
   - If projects need to iterate quickly
     - Kubernetes might introduce an unacceptable management overhead.
   - migration of legacy applications to containers is a time-consuming process.
     - The teams working on such applications often benefit more from traditional infrastructure management tools.

 ---

 # kubectl